nais/doc/docs/observability/README.md

 ## Alerts

-Alerts are a way to notify you when something is wrong with your application.
-Alerts are usually triggered when a metric or log entry matches a certain condition.
-Alerts are often used to notify you when something is wrong with your application.
+Alerts are a way to notify you when something is wrong with your application, and are usually triggered when a metric or log entry matches a certain condition.

-Alerts are based on application metrics and use [Prometheus Alertmanager][alertmanager] to send notifications to Slack.
-Alerts are configured by each team for their applications using the [`alert`](./alerts/) resource.
+Alerts in NAIS are based on application metrics and use [Prometheus Alertmanager][alertmanager] to send notifications to Slack.

+The [`alert`](./alerts/) resource can be used to configure alerts for your applications.

 [alertmanager]: https://prometheus.io/docs/alerting/latest/alertmanager/